pavandhadge/bang-search/README.md

 to run thsi project in firefox open firefox

+type
+"about:debugging "
-type about:addons in url boz and enter then there select this firefox tab
+in url boz and enter
+then there select this firefox tab

 then there wwill be load local extension